OpenAudioMc/documentation/content/java_api.md

 ```

 ## Playing a sound
-Starting a simple sound is as easy as
+Starting a simple sound is as easy as:
 ```java
 api.getMediaApi().playMedia(client, "https://example.com/a.mp3");
 ```
-but we can get a lot more creative then that with media options (like setting a Sound ID, playback volume etc), which still is pretty simple, starting a looping sound at half volume with the id "example" would be like
+but we can get a lot more creative than that with media options (like setting a Sound ID, playback volume etc), which still is pretty simple, starting a looping sound at half volume with the id "example" would be like:
 ```java
 MediaOptions options = new MediaOptions();
 options.setLoop(true);